BertKoor/camelCase/ReadMe.md

 used in a [Spring Boot](https://spring.io/projects/spring-boot) application.

 It's attached to a talk I did on this subject which is posted on [YouTube](https://youtu.be/2N_zC9X70F8).
-I gave that talk earlier to colleagues of a big Dutch bank I work for, using the service my team had built as an example.
+I gave that talk in March 2018 to colleagues of a big Dutch bank I work for, using the service my team had built as an example.
 But since no one outside that bank has access to that project, I had to come up with another public example project.

-The links to reference naterial are at the bottom of this article.
+The links to reference material can be found at the bottom of this article.

 ## The 'use case' of camelCase